ReloadGames/RentalERC721/README.md

 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Custom Open Source License (MIT-style without commercial selling rights) - see the [LICENSE](LICENSE) file for details.

 ⚠️ Disclaimers